-If the idea is more related to advertising or customer experience, there are opportunities to test out the idea “live”.
+If the idea relates more to advertising or customer experience, there are opportunities to test out the idea “live”.
 Digital media channels for example let you select very specific audiences.
 So, you might choose to put an advertising creative idea in front of a small number of people in a specific location.
 Websites can let you run what are called A/B tests.
 Here you show different pages to different groups at the same time, and compare and contrast how the pages perform.

-You are obviously looking for that one winning idea which is going to rock your target audience’s world.
+You’re looking for that one winning idea which is going to rock your target audience’s world.
 But you may have to work through many other ideas to find that one.

 For those ideas that “make it”, the creative thinking then transforms into creative action and brand activation.
 Customers need to experience the tangible outcomes of the creative thinking.
 Otherwise it’s all fluffy nonsense.

 This is where the more practical elements of creativity come in.
 When your creative thinking relates to communications for example, then your creative idea links into creative skills like writing, graphic design, photography and video content.

 But these also then feed into all aspects of your brand activation.
 So, what your logo and packaging looks like for example depends on creative thinking.
 Your advertising and media approach depends on creative thinking.
 The outcomes of creative thinking support customer experience elements like your website, your social media and your blogs for example.

 Creative thinking is a way to differentiate yourself from competitors by coming up with new and valuable ideas.

 It is a way to drive the customer experience by coming up with new and better ways to meet customer needs.

 And it’s a large part of your brand identity.
 Creative thinking is how you start to develop all your tangible brand assets.